 The Participant also understands that providing the Company with the Participant's Data is necessary for the performance of the Plan and that the Participant's denial to provide such Data would make it impossible for the Company to perform its contractual obligations and may affect the Participant's ability to participate in the Plan.
 The Controller of personal data processing is Sabre Corporation, with registered offices at 3150 Sabre Drive, Southlake, Texas 76092, United States of America, and, pursuant to Legislative Decree no. 196/2003, its representative in Italy is Sabre Italia S.r.l. with registered offices at Via Carlo Veneziani 56 cap, Rome, Italy.
 The Participant understands that the Participant's Data will not be publicized, but it may be transferred to Morgan Stanley Smith Barney, banks, other financial institutions or brokers and/or their agents involved in the management and administration of the Plan.
-The Participant further understands that the Company and/or any Subsidiary or Affiliate will transfer Data amongst themselves as necessary for the purpose of implementation, administration and management of the Participant's participation in the Plan, and that the Company and/or any Subsidiary or Affiliate may each further transfer Data to third parties assisting the Company in the implementation, administration and management of the Plan, including any requisite transfer to Morgan Stanley Smith Barney or another third party with whom the Participant may elect to deposit any shares acquired under the Plan.
+The Participant further understands that the Company and/or any Subsidiary or Affiliate will transfer Data amongst themselves as necessary for the purpose of implementation, administration and management of the Participant's participation in the Plan, and that the Company and/or any Subsidiary or Affiliate may each further transfer Data to third parties assisting the Company in the implementation, administration and management of the Planet the Plan, including any requisite transfer to Morgan Stanley Smith Barney or another third party with whom the Participant may elect to deposit any shares acquired under the Plan.
 Such recipients may receive, possess, use, retain and transfer the Data in electronic or other form, for the purposes of implementing, administering and managing the Participant's participation in the Plan.
-The Participant understands that these recipients may be located in the European Economic Area, or elsewhere, such as the United States.
-Should the Company exercise its discretion in suspending all necessary legal obligations connected with the management and administration of the Plan, it will delete the Participant's Data as soon as it has accomplished all the necessary legal obligations connected with the management and administration of the Plan.
+The Participant Area, or elsewhere, such as the United States.
+Should the Company exercise its discretion in suspending all necessary legal obligations connected with the management and administration of the Plan.